Safety & Wellbeing

 The internet and related technologies, including mobile phones, games consoles and social networks and other apps are becoming increasingly important in the daily lives of our students and have many positive benefits.
 They can be used both educationally and socially and are becoming part of a child’s identity.
 Socially our children often use the internet for entertainment, interaction, and communication with friends.
 Access to the internet can take place anywhere and at any time so we need to make sure our children are able to use the internet safely.
 Many children are unaware of the risks - for example by having many online friends (who could be strangers), uploading inappropriate images, viewing unsuitable content or sharing too much personal information.

-Some Key Advice for Children:
+Key Advice for students:

 - Keep your personal details private and turn off location services on social media